unpoly/unpoly/src/unpoly/pages/fragment-placement.md

 ```

 In this case Unpoly would only require `.content` to match.
 If `.details` is missing
-in the current or the server response, Unpoly would only only update `.content`
+in the current page or the server response, Unpoly will only update `.content`
 without an error.